-Generally Group objects are created by opening objects in the file, or by the method Group. create_group().
+Generally Group objects are created by opening objects in the file, or by the method Group.create\group().
 Call the constructor with a GroupID instance to create a new Group bound to an existing low-level identifier.

-'''

-iter()

-'''
+iter ()

 Iterate over the names of objects directly attached to the group.
-Use Group.visit() or Group.visit() or Group.visititems() for recursive access to group members.
+Use Group.visit() or Group.visititems() for recursive access to group members.